Exploring the Mosquito Diet

 When we sweat, our bodies produce lactic acid, which gives off a specific scent they can easily pick up on.
 This scent tells them food is nearby!
 Genetics are responsible for how much carbon dioxide and lactic acid one emits, which is why mosquitoes are drawn to some people more than others.

 It’s important to learn to protect yourself and repel mosquitoes.
 Here are three tips to keep in mind:

 - Keep skin covered with long sleeves and pants.
 Light-colored, loose-fitting clothing can help you stay cool and comfortable, even in the summer heat.

 - Avoid using strong perfumes or other floral scents.
 These scents attract mosquitoes and other bugs.

 - Use a mosquito repellent registered with the US Environmental Protection Agency (EPA), and ensure it contains ingredients recommended by the Center for Disease Control (CDC).

 Stay Away® Mosquitoes is an EPA Registered repellent made with Picaridin, an ingredient recommended by the CDC.
-Stay Away® Mosquitoes is unscented, skin-friendly and provides 14-hour effective prevention against mosquitoes and ticks.
-It’s water-resistant too, so you can wear it during all of your outdoor activities without worrying about reapplying.
+This unscented, skin-friendly repellent provides 14-hour effective prevention against mosquitoes and ticks.
+It masks your musk, making you invisible to these pests.
+It’s water-resistant, too, so you can wear it during all of your outdoor activities without worrying about reapplying.

 Now that you know what mosquitoes eat, you can make sure you’re protected from their bites.
-Continue your mosquito prevention planning, by learning about the different diseases mosquitoes can spread.
+Learn about other ways to repel and prevent these pests here.